-Jesus and in rendering them, in their degree, useful members of society, so as to supersede the necessity of any additional remarks.
+The preceding sketch supplies abundant evidence of the benign influence of the gospel on the minds of the Hottentots, in making them children of God by faith in Christ Jesus and in rendering them, in their degree, useful members of society, so as to supersede the necessity of any additional remarks.
 A very concise description of the two settlements shall, therefore, close this chapter.

-GRUENERLOOF has a fine situation north of Table-bay and below Table mountain, about 40 miles from Capetown.
-The tract of land belonging to the mission contains also Laweskraal and another Hottentot village.
-Near the premises of the missionaries are two rows of Hottentot houses, some built with stones or unburnt bricks, with gardens adjoining each.
-At the end of 1815 it contained 290 inhabitants.
+GROENERLOOF formerly called De Klene Post, (the little Post) has a fine situation north of Table-bay and below Table mountain, between thirty and forty miles from Cape-town.
+The tract of land belonging to the mission contains also Laweskraal and Cruywagenskraal, two Hottentot stations.
+Near the premises of the missionaries are two rows of Hottentot houses, some built with stones and unburnt bricks, with gardens adjoining each.
+At the end of 1815 the settlement contained three hundred inhabitants.
+The farm belonging to it comprehends a large lot of ground, of which the Hottentots enjoy the benefit, and which, besides arable land and gardens, affords pasture for about four hundred head of cattle.

-GNADENTHAL lies in a valley, formerly called Bavian's Kloof.
-By repeated grants from government, the land now in the possession of the Brethren, contains about four thousand acres.
-It is surrounded by high mountains, watered by the river Sonderend and several smaller streams.
-When the missionaries arrived, it was a barren. uncultivated tract, but by their industry, and the blessing of God upon their labours, they have changed it into a fruitful field, exciting the admiration of all visiters.
-The large church, with the adjoining school-house and the dwelling of the missionaries, and other buildings, stand by themselves, shaded by large trees.
+GNADENTHAL lies in a valley, formerly called Bavian's Kloof, about one hundred and twenty miles from Cape-town, in a direction nearly due east.
+By repeated grants from government the land, now in the possession of the Brethren, consists of about four thousand acres.
+It is surrounded by high mountains, watered by the river Sonderend and several smaller When the missionaries arrived it was a barren, streams. uncultivated tract, but by their industry, and the blessing of God on their labours, they have changed it into a fruitful field, exciting the admiration of all visitors. .
+The large church, with the adjoining school-house and dwelling of the missionaries, and other buildings, stand by themselves, shaded by large trees.
 Behind the premises lies an extensive garden, well stocked with different kinds of fruit-trees, besides vegetables in luxuriant abundance.
-From the garden a broad path, inclosed by rows of trees. leads to the burying ground, which is surrounded by a hedge of roses.
+From the garden a broad path, inclosed by rows of trees, leads to the burying ground, lying to the west.
+It is surrounded by a hedge of roses, a double row of oaks sheltering it towards the north.

-Besides laying out fields in different parts of the valley, formerly considered unfit for culture, they have planted the slopes and glens with poplars, oaks, and various sorts of trees, and inclosed a plot of ground for a vineyard, stocked with two thousand vines.
+Besides laying out fields in different parts of the valley,

+formerly considered unfit for culture, they have planted the slopes and glens with poplars, oaks, and various sorts of trees, and inclosed a plot of ground for a vineyard, stocked with two thousand vines.

 As early as 1796 they built a smith's shop for the manufactory of knives, different kinds of cutlery, ploughs, &c.
-In this they employ Hottentots, who are regularly paid.
+In this they employ Hottentots, who are regularly paid for their labour.
 Since then they have likewise erected a carpenter's shop.
 A water-mill, built in 1797, not only enables them to grind all the corn requisite for their own consumption and that of their Hottentots, but also to serve many of the neighbouring colonists.
-By thus setting their converts an example of industry, they have gradually weaned them from their naturally indolent disposition, and made them sensible of the comforts of civilized life.
-The consequence has been, that most of the inhabitants of the settlement have now as comfortable dwellings, and as good gardens and fields, as many of the peasants.
-There are but few among the very poorest, who still dress in sheep skins and live in huts, the far greater part are decently clothed, and their houses built either with unburnt bricks, or wattlings, plaistered with clay, with a door and window and a thatched roof.
+By thus setting their converts an example of industry, the missionaries have gradually weaned them from their naturally indolent disposition, and made them sensible of the comforts of civilized life.
+The consequence has been, that most of the inhabitants of the settlement have now as comfortable dwellings, and as good gardens and fields, as many of the There are but few among the very poorest, who peasants. still dress in sheep skins and live in huts, the far greater part are decently clothed, and their houses built either with unburnt bricks, or wattlings, plastered with clay, with a door and window and a thatched roof.